Top Fall Landscaping Tips To Get Your Lawn Ready For Winter

 Prep Perennials

 The colder weather causes many plants to die from various diseases.
-Cutting back the stems of your perennials (about an inch or two from the ground) can help save them from dying and ensure they come back in the spring.
+Cutting back the stems of your perennials (about an inch or two from touching the ground) can help save them from dying and ensure they come back in the spring.
 Once you’ve trimmed your trees and shrubs back, spread mulch to discourage animals and pests from making a meal of your ornamental plantings.

+To close out our fall landscaping tips, make sure to keep your weeds under control.
 Broadleaf weeds can run rampant throughout the summertime.
 However, the cooler temps give you the upper hand in the battle against dandelions and a multitude of other unwanted growth species.
 Applying a fall herbicide not only eliminates the weeds you have now but also prevents them from returning in the spring.

 Let Experigreen Help With Your Fall Landscaping